tezedge/tezedge/README.md

 If you are missing support for your favorite linux distribution on a poll request at [tezos-opam-builder](https://github.com/simplestaking/tezos-opam-builder) project.

+**Services exposed**

+We have the following services:
+* Websocket
+* P2P layer
+* RPC

+Each service runs on a port as defined in the configuration.

 Running node manually
 ----------------